 Brainiacs Journal of Brain Imaging And Computing Sciences

 Brain Health Alliance, a not-for-profit organization, manages and publishes the Brainiacs Journal as an online journal (LCCN 2021201717, ISSN 2766-6883) of scholarly research articles and electronic digital documents available via open access.
 We use Brainiacs Journal of Brain Imaging And Computing Sciences as the descriptive title and Brainiacs Journal of Brain Information And Communication Sciences as an alternate title.
 All documents published in Brainiacs will remain fully open access and freely available without any page charges or publishing fees paid by authors and without any access fees paid by readers.
-Inquiries concerning submission of manuscripts may be sent to admin@BrainHealthAlliance.net.
+Inquiries concerning submission of manuscripts may be sent via the contact form.

 Aims and Scope

 Our aims will encompass all aspects of the BHA mission and the research activities of the BHAVI programs.
-The Brainiacs Journal will review and publish scholarly research from investigators working in the fields of imaging and computing sciences, biomedical engineering and medical imaging, applied to research problems in brain sciences and medicine.
+The Brainiacs Journal will review and publish scholarly research from investigators working in the fields of imaging and computing tools and sciences, information and communication technologies and sciences, biomedical engineering and medical imaging, applied to research problems in brain sciences and medicine.
 Investigations addressing brain problems involving neurodegenerative disorders and dementias will be actively encouraged and solicited, but work on other areas of brain sciences and medicine will also be considered.
 Stated more broadly, the journal will consider publishing research articles that study problems involving the application of biomedical computing, biomedical engineering, and/or biomedical informatics to brain sciences and medicine including clinical trials of brain imaging.
 Financial support for the journal has been provided by the not-for-profit Brain Health Alliance.